nhcooper123/PhyloPlastics/README.md

 Code and data for paper: Frequency of occurrence of plastic varies across phylogeny but not ecology in seabirds.

-This repository contains all the code and some data used in the [paper](ADD LINK WHEN PUBLISHED).
+This repository contains all the code and some data used in the [paper](https://doi.org/10.1098/rsbl.2026.0079).

 To cite the paper:
 >  Frequency of occurrence of plastic varies across phylogeny but not ecology in seabirds.
 2026.
 Stephanie Avery-Gomm, Nia Potapova, Chrissie Potter,  Alexander L. Bond, Stephanie B. Borrelle, Jennifer L. Lavers, Steven J. Portugal, Hugh P. Possingham, Jennifer F. Provencher, and Natalie Cooper.
-ADD DETAILS WHEN PUBLISHED.
+2026.
+Biology Letters, 22 :20260079.
+DOI: 10.1098/rsbl.2026.0079.

 To cite this repo:
 >  Natalie Cooper & Andrew MacDonald.
 Code for the paper v2.0.
 Zenodo.
 DOI: 10.5281/zenodo.22011099.